On Balancing Bias and Variance in Unsupervised Multi-Source-Free Domain Adaptation: Experiment Results

-\textbf{Ablation Study:} It is essential to see the contributions of other components, e.g., the feature alignment loss $\gL_{\text{adv}}$ and the pseudo-label denoising method used in our algorithm.
-We take the Office-Home dataset as an example to perform the ablation study.
-Specifically, we evaluate the performance of the following two variants of our proposed method: (1) w/o alignment, removing the feature alignment loss $\gL_{\text{adv}}$, (2) w/o denoise, removing pseudo-label denoising method.
-It can be observed from Table~\ref{table: Ablation}, without feature alignment loss, the performance degrades marginally, which implies the supervised training on $\gD_l$ can also implicitly encourage domain adaptation.
-Similarly, removing the pseudo-label denoising method also leads to slightly worse performance.
-These ablation study results imply the major performance improvement comes from the proposed selective pseudo-labeling strategy and further validate the importance of balancing the bias and variance trade-off for the MSFDA problem.
+In order to quantify the contributions of each technique discussed in Section~\ref{sec:method}: the learned domain weights, the pseudo-label denoising method, IM loss evaluated only on $\gD_l$, the joint feature alignment loss $\gL_{\text{adv}}$, and the mixup data augmentation, we take the Digit-Five and Office-31 datasets as examples to perform the ablation study.
+Specifically, we evaluate the performance of the following variants of our proposed method: (1) w/o Domain Weights, using uniform weights instead of our proposed domain weights.
+(2) w/o denoise, removing the pseudo-label denoising method.
+(3) IM All-Data, apply IM loss on all target domain data instead of only applying on $\gD_l$.
+(4) w/o alignment, removing the joint feature alignment loss $\gL_{\text{adv}}$.
+(5) w/o mixup, removing the data augmentation technique mixup, which will induce a larger variance.
+It can be observed from Table~\ref{table: Ablation-digit} and Table~\ref{table: Ablation-office} that without each of these elements, the performance will degrade.
+These ablation study results further validate the effectiveness of each of these techniques to balance the bias and variance trade-off discovered by our theorem.